 Although wet and dry cat food have their own advantages and disadvantages, neither is outright better than the other.
 What’s most important is that the individual product you select has a healthy portion of carbohydrates to protein.
 From there, choose between dry and wet cat food by considering your cat’s needs and your budget.

-- You may also want to read: 6 Best Cat Foods for Pregnant Cats in 2021
+- You may also want to read: 6 Best Cat Foods for Pregnant Cats

 Featured Image Credit: Jiri Hera, Shutterstock